 History of Crystal Rugs

 Though inspired by J.B.
 Moore more than 100 years ago, by the 1940s the Crystal style changed with the times.
 Once sporting a visually distinct geometric composition, (from the JB Moore Era), made possible by frets, hooks and whirling logs, just 60 years passed before the Crystal moved to a vegetal-dyed weaving free of its borders.
-Today, weavers remain inspired by past designs and create beautiful new banded and natural dyed iterations that everyone can enjoy.
+Today, weavers remain inspired by past designs and create beautiful new banded iterations that everyone can enjoy.